Configure the picker options

 Users can accept or reject selected files by using a special feature of the onFileSelected

 callback option to the picker.
 If the function throws an error, the file is rejected, and an error message is displayed.
-However, you can also return a Promise, and if the Promise rejects, the file is also rejected with a notification.
+However, you can also return a Promise, and if the Promise is rejected, the file is also rejected with a notification.

 This support for Promises makes asynchronous validation possible, which means we can check image dimensions for local files.